kaitlin309/PRIESSTESS/motifs/README.md

 P - paired\
 L - hairpin loop\
 U - external\
-M - multi-loop / internal loop / bulge
+M - other loops (multi-loop / internal loop / bulge)

 ### struct-7
 This is a structure-only annotation that differentiates 7 different types of structure.